Shonie Carter

-Mearion Shonie Bickhem III (born May 3, 1972), better known as Shonie Carter, is an American mixed martial artist.
+Shonie Carter (born May 3, 1972), is an American former mixed martial artist.
 He is a former WEC Welterweight Champion, a UFC veteran, and a contestant on The Ultimate Fighter 4 reality show.
 He has also competed in Pancrase, Shooto, King of the Cage, M-1 Global, KSW, and Bellator.
 He is known for his flashy dress, colorful vocabulary, outlandish personality and use of the spinning backfist in competition.

 Early life and martial arts background

 Carter was born in Chicago, Illinois and served for six years in the United States Marine Corps before beginning his profession as a fighter.
 Carter attended Proviso East High School.
 He began his martial arts training in Wrestling at Triton College in River Grove, Illinois before transferring to Carson-Newman College in Tennessee where he began studying Judo and Jujutsu, under Dr. Stephen Terrell and Dr. Stephen Karr.
 He was also an All-American Wrestler and participated in the Olympic trials.
-After a semester of studying Judo, Carter enrolled in the Tennessee state championship in the White-Green, Brown, and Black Belt divisions.
+After a semester of studying Judo, Carter enrolled in the Tennessee state championship in the White, Green, Brown, and Black Belt divisions.
 He won state titles in the White-Green and Brown divisions, and placed second in the Black Belt division.
 His instructor awarded him his Brown Belt after his performance.
-Carter later added Kung Fu and Karate to his repertoire.
+Carter later added Boxing, Kung Fu and Karate to his repertoire.

-In addition to his MMA career, he also holds a record of 57 wins and 5 losses as a professional kickboxer.
+In addition to his MMA career, he also holds a record of 57 wins and five losses as a professional kickboxer.